Out Skerries

-The Out Skerries are an archipelago of islets, some inhabited, in Shetland, Scotland, and are the easternmost part of Shetland.
+The Out Skerries are an archipelago of islets, some inhabited, in Shetland, Scotland, and are the easternmost part of Shetland as well as Scotland.
 Locally, they are usually called Da Skerries or just Skerries.

 Geography

-The Out Skerries lie about 4 mi northeast of Whalsay and Bound Skerry forms the easternmost part of Shetland, lying just 186 miles (300 km) west from Tjeldstø in Norway.
-The main islands are Housay, Bruray and Grunay.
+The Out Skerries lie about 4 mi northeast of Whalsay; and Bound Skerry forms the easternmost part of Shetland, lying just 300 km (around 190 miles) west from Tjeldstø in Norway.
+The main islands are Housay, Bruray, and Grunay.
+The summit of Bruray, Bruray Ward, is the most easterly hill in Scotland.

 A large number of skerries, islets and stacks surround the main group.
 These include the Hevda Skerries and Wether Holm to the north, the Holm to the south and Lamba Stack and Flat Lamba Stack to the east.
 Stoura Stack and the Hogg are to the south of Grunay.
 Bound Skerry, which has a lighthouse, is flanked by Little Bound Skerry and Horn Skerry.

 Beyond Mio Ness at the southwest tip of Housay are North and South Benelip and the Easter Skerries, as well as Filla, Short and Long Guen (the Guens), Bilia Skerry, and Swaba Stack.
 In an isolated group between the main Out Skerries and the Mainland, are Little Skerry and the Vongs, and Muckle Skerry is another outlier lying further north.